 - Offer consumers the right to opt-out of the sale of information

 Ethically sourced data lends itself to better advertising experiences for consumers and measurable results for brands.
 Advertisers that can deliver targeted experiences while still demonstrating respect for consumer privacy will be most likely to gain customers’ loyalty and trust.

 Access First-Party, Self-Declared Data from Fluent

 As data-privacy regulations and unanswered sourcing questions muddy the reputation of third-party data, marketers are turning to second-party data to fill in the gaps.
-Comprised of self-declared consumer insights, Audience Now by Fluent segments enables marketers to reach pre-qualified audiences in a scalable, efficient, and privacy-safe way.
+Comprised of self-declared consumer insights, Fluent’s audience segments enable marketers to reach pre-qualified audiences in a scalable, efficient, and privacy-safe way.

 Data is volunteered by opted-in and anonymized users across Fluent’s proprietary network of websites and decoupled from media, helping marketers to reach audiences across mobile, display, and connected TV.
-Consisting of volunteered consumer insights, Audience Now by Fluent segments enable more precise targeting for marketers and better advertising experiences for consumers.
+Consisting of volunteered consumer insights, Fluent’s audience segments enable more precise targeting for marketers and better advertising experiences for consumers.